Australian and German researchers build modular bridge design for nanoscale photonic chip.

-On-chip nanometre-scale devices that use metals (known as “plasmonic” devices) allow for functionality that no conventional photonic device allows.
+On-chip nanometer-scale devices that use metals (known as “plasmonic” devices) allow for functionality that no conventional photonic device allows.
 Most notably, they efficiently compress light down to a few billionths of a meter and thus achieve hugely enhanced, interference-free, light-to-matter interactions.

-“As well as revolutionizing general processing, this is very useful for specialized scientific processes such as nano-spectroscopy, atomic-scale sensing and nanoscale detectors,” said Dr. Tuniz also from the Sydney Institute of Photonics and Optical Science.
+“As well as revolutionizing general processing, this is very useful for specialized scientific processes such as nano-spectroscopy, atomic-scale sensing, and nanoscale detectors,” said Dr. Tuniz also from the Sydney Institute of Photonics and Optical Science.

 However, their universal functionality was hampered by a reliance on ad hoc designs.

-“We have shown that two separate designs can be joined together to enhance a run-of-the-mill chip that previously did nothing special,” Dr Tuniz said.
+“We have shown that two separate designs can be joined together to enhance a run-of-the-mill chip that previously did nothing special,” Dr. Tuniz said.